RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 - Navigate to LoRa > Applications tab.

-In the End device information interface, fill in the following information.
+- In the End device information interface, enter the following information.

 - End device (group) name: Name of the end device (group).